flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2025/truth-or-truth.md

 ended: 2025-01-19 19:45
 labels: [game, list]
 description: |
-  Truth or Truth is a game made for truth.
-It
+  Truth or Truth is a deck of 60 question-answering cards that can be played on a first date.
 ---

 <script type="module">
   document.addEventListener('DOMContentLoaded', function() {
     const questions = [
       "Truth or Truth?",
-      "What do you think people say when they talk about you?", "What have you promised in you life?",
+      "What do people say when they talk about you?", "What have you promised in you life?",
       "How would you describe your worldview?",
       "Are you afraid to die?",
       "What's the last lie you told yourself?",
-      "What is not one of your qualities?",
       "What do you blame yourself for?",
       "Do you sometimes do things that you hate?", "How much of what's necessary to know do think you know?",